-The water audit method was introduced by the International Water Association 38 (IWA) to classify all water volume inputs, outputs, and losses in a WDN in the 39 accountable water balance (Alegre et al. 2006).
-The IWA water balance is globally 40 41 recognized as the best practice for assessing water losses and has been adopted and 42 extended by the American Water Works Association (AWWA 2016).
-The water balance approach allows for the calculation of performance indicators, which are used for 43 44 benchmarking, performance comparison, and setting performance targets (Wu et al. 2011).
-45
+The water audit method was introduced by the International Water Association (IWA) to classify all water volume inputs, outputs, and losses in a WDN in the accountable water balance (Alegre et al. 2006).
+The IWA water balance is globally recognized as the best practice for assessing water losses and has been adopted and extended by the American Water Works Association (AWWA 2016).
+The water balance approach allows for the calculation of performance indicators, which are used for benchmarking, performance comparison, and setting performance targets (Wu et al. 2011).

 Similar to the concept of water balance, the energy balance focuses on energy inputs, outputs, and losses in a WDN.
 The International Energy Agency (IEA, 2016) estimated that the water sector consumed 4% of the world's total electricity in 2014, with projections indicating an 80% increase by 2040.
-According to the World Bank (2012),

-50 electricity costs account for 5% to 30% of the total operating expenses for water and wastewater utilities worldwide.
-Cabrera et al. (2010) introduced the concept of an energy 51 audit in WDNs, focusing on energy consumption components, especially those associated 52 with leakages.
-Mamade et al. (2015) added new components of energy consumption such 53 54 as valves, pumps, and turbines into the energy balance.
-Several real-world case studies 55 have evaluated energy losses due to leakage (Dziedzic and Karney 2015; Lapprasert et al. 2018; Lenzi et al. 2013; Lipiwattanakarn et al. 2019; Lipiwattanakarn et al. 2021a).
-56 57 Additionally, Pardoa et al. (2019) developed a MATLAB-based energy balance software capable of evaluating energy losses due to friction and leakage.
-58
+According to the World Bank (2012), electricity costs account for 5% to 30% of the total operating expenses for water and wastewater utilities worldwide.
+Cabrera et al. (2010) introduced the concept of an energy audit in WDNs, focusing on energy consumption components, especially those associated with leakages.
+Mamade et al. (2015) added new components of energy consumption such as valves, pumps, and turbines into the energy balance.
+Several real-world case studies have evaluated energy losses due to leakage (Dziedzic & Karney 2015; Lapprasert et al. 2018; Lenzi et al. 2013; Lipiwattanakarn et al. 2019, 2021a).
+Additionally, Pardoa et al. (2019) developed a MATLAB-based energy balance software capable of evaluating energy losses due to friction and leakage.
 Chlorine loss presents a critical concern for water quality in WDNs.
-The World 59 Health Organization (WHO, 2011) has established a minimum free residual chlorine 60 requirement of 0.2 mg/l for ensuring the safe use of potable water.
-A pioneering concept 61 of the chlorine mass balance was introduced by Lipiwattanakarn et al. (2021b) to assess 62 chlorine losses in WDNs.
-The chlorine mass input is divided into three components: mass 63 delivered to users, outgoing mass through water losses, and mass losses due to chemical 64 65 reactions, following the same concepts of water and energy balances.
-In a recent study, 66 Wongpeerak et al. (2023) introduced straightforward equations for assessing chlorine mass losses based on a simple theoretical analysis.
-67
+The World Health Organization (WHO, 2011)

+^{}Peer-reviewed paper selected from the 10th International Conference on Engineering and Technology has established a minimum free residual chlorine requirement of 0.2 mg/l for ensuring the safe use of potable water.
+A pioneering concept of the chlorine mass balance was introduced by Lipiwattanakarn et al. (2021b) to assess chlorine losses in WDNs.
+The chlorine mass outputs are divided into three components: mass delivered to users, outgoing mass through water losses, and mass losses due to chemical reactions, following the same concepts of water and energy balances.
+In a recent study, Wongpeerak et al. (2023) introduced straightforward equations for assessing chlorine mass losses based on a simple theoretical analysis.

-EPANET software (Rossman, 2000) is renowned for its simulation capabilities in WDNs.
+EPANET software (Rossman, 2000) is renowned for its capabilities to simulate WDNs.
 However, it currently lacks the functionality to assess water, energy, and chlorine mass balances.
 Manually analyzing these three balances in complex WDNs can be troublesome and prone to errors due to the system's intricacy.
 Therefore, we have developed the first software, KU2EPA-Balances, capable of conducting comprehensive analyses of all three balances.
-This software, built on the Python programming language, utilizes the Water Network Tool for Resilience (WNTR) (Klise et al., 2017), compatible to EPANET, to provide precise results to users.
+This software, built on the Python programming language, utilizes the Water Network Tool for Resilience (WNTR) (Klise et al., 2017), compatible with EPANET, to provide precise results to users.

-76 2.
-Balance Calculations
+2. Balance Calculations

-77 The calculations can be divided into three sections, corresponding to the three78 types of balances as follows.
+The calculations can be divided into three sections, corresponding to the three types of balances as follows.

-79 • Water balance calculation
+2.1 Water balance calculation